gcjensen/uni-city/README.md

 The application can then be found at [localhost:8080/](http://localhost:8080/) and the API documentation at [localhost:8080/docs](http://localhost:8080/docs).

+API tests can be run with `npm test`.

 #### Troubleshooting

 If upon running the application the node interpreter complains about ES6 syntax, you will need to update your version of Node.